 In this sense, the programming of individual services lends itself to the same principles used in a functional programming language – namely, focusing on data transformation rather than manipulating the state.
 Microservices enable teams to break down complex functionality into simpler functions which makes them easier to build, test, and maintain.
 Ultimately this helps developers create robust solutions while optimizing performance and scalability.

-Function Programming vs. Microservices: How are they Different?
+Function Programming vs. Microservices: How Are They Different?

 Although functional programming and microservices both present powerful solutions for developers, they differ in their implementation and applications.
 Functional programming is based on pure functions without side effects.
 This means that the parameter(s) passed into a function are used to get a predictable output with no side effects outside the scope of that function itself.
-On the other hand, microservices require multiple dependent services working together in order to produce an overall output, such as an application or website.
+On the other hand, microservices require multiple dependent services working together to produce an overall output, such as an application or website.

 Functional programming is based on mathematical functions that take input and produce output without any side effects.
 By contrast, microservices are a software architecture style that structures applications as a suite of independently deployable, loosely coupled services.
 Microservices enable an application to be composed of small, autonomous services that communicate with each other through lightweight APIs.
 Whereas functional programming is a programming style, microservices are an architectural approach.

-Even though they both carry benefits pertaining to scalability, speed, and service reusability, it is essential to understand the differences between these technologies before deciding which one is right for web development services.
+Even though they both carry benefits in scalability, speed, and service reusability, it is essential to understand the differences between these technologies before deciding which one is right for web development services.

 Summing Up